-At Fairmont Hospice we are a team of care givers and health care professionals who have come together with over 100 years of combined experience in the health care field.
+At Fairmont Hospice, we are a team of caregivers and health care professionals who have come together to serve the Sugar Land, Richmond, and Houston areas, with over 100 years of combined experience in the health care field.

-We strive to give out positive hopes and make everyday a new day for our patients.
-Our care is concentrated around the whole family via physical, emotional and spiritual care.
-We help patient's enhance their quality of life, and provide support when its needed most.
+We strive to make every day a new day for our patients.
+Our care is concentrated around the whole family via physical, emotional, and spiritual support.
+We help patients enhance their quality of life and provide assistance when and where it's needed most.

 Hospice is a service of caring for people with progressive life-limiting illnesses.
-Hospice helps make the remainder of their lives be more fulfilling, dignified and peaceful.
+Hospice helps make the remainder of their lives more fulfilling, dignified, and peaceful.
 Hospice combines the best in pain control, symptom management, emotional and spiritual support.

 Hospice makes death come sooner.